 In addition to the actual parade, which features dozens of floats rolling down Bayshore Boulevard throwing beads, there’s a bicycle rodeo, a preschooler’s stroll, an “air invasion” and SOCOM jump, and to cap it all off, a magnificent fireworks display over the bay.

 Ships are all very well, but sometimes, a pirate needs his or her wheels.
-Come check if your skills are up to par by participating in the popular Bicycle Rodeo on Bayshore Boulevard between Rome Avenue and Dakota Street from 11 a.m. to 2 p.m.
+Come check if your skills are up to par by participating in the popular Bicycle Rodeo on Bayshore Boulevard between Rome Avenue and Dakota Street from 11 a.m. to 1 p.m.

 “The clinic is a basic skills course and general education of bike safety for kids ages 4-17,” explains Tampa Police Officer David DiMarco.
 “Our target audience is typically 6-14 years of age.
 Every kid participating will receive a free helmet that was donated from FDOT.”
 The event will be staffed with volunteers from Hillsborough County BPAC, St. Joseph’s Hospital Safe Routes to School, and Bike/Walk/Tampa Bay.

 While supplies last, children will be fitted with bicycle helmets that they can take home for free.
 Last year, 350 helmets were donated by onbikes and FDOT, and about 1,500 children rode in the course.

-At the 2019 Gasparilla Preschooler’s Stroll presented by ZooTampa at Lowry Park, a 14-year tradition that was started in 2005, kids 5 and under can strut their stuff down a half-mile parade route from Howard to Rome Avenues.
+At the 2020 Gasparilla Preschooler’s Stroll presented by ZooTampa at Lowry Park, a 15-year tradition that was started in 2005, kids 5 and under can strut their stuff down a half-mile parade route from Howard to Rome Avenues.
 Any little ones who don’t yet have their land legs can parade in or on a decorated scooter, stroller, bicycle or tricycle.
 Grand-pirates and others can get the best view of the parade from the Howard Avenue bleachers.